SAP-archive/teched2020-DEV360/exercises/part3/README.md

 This function executes a POST request to SAP Cloud Platform to start an async job for creating a new subaccount in a directory.
 The directory’s GUID is being provided as value for the “parentGUID” parameter.
 The "region" parameter defines in which region the subaccount is created.
-The “customProperties” contain a key called “devStage”, indicating in which development stage the subaccount is in.
+The “customProperties” contains a key called “devStage”, indicating in which development stage the subaccount is in.
 The possible dev stages are:
 * development
 * test
 * production

 Creating a subaccount may take several seconds.
 During the creation process, the status of the async operation will be "In Progress".
-Upon completion, the status will be either "Completed" or "Failed".
+Upon completion, the status will be either "COMPLETED" or "FAILED".

 Copy the following code snippet, and paste it instead of the comment: “PLACE CODE FOR SUBACCOUNT CREATION HERE”.